zaibyte/zaipkg/xrpc/README.md

 # xrpc

-xrpc is built for Zai's objects transport, only includes:
+xrpc is built for performance sensitive application:

-1. Put Object

-2. Get Object

-3. Delete Object
+1. Zai's objects transport
+2. Zai's object/cluster meta transport

+## Data Integrity

+xrpc will check both the request header and body if TLS is disabled.